 The Main menu on the left edge of the graph space gives access to menu panels.
 Most panels are further divided into tabs.
 Simply click an icon to display its panel.

 Mouse over an icon to display its label, or click the Main menu icon at the top left to show or hide the icon labels.

 Project panel, to review graph entities, set preferences, import and export data, and access extensions.

-Category and Relationship tabs, to enable you to pull specific nodes or edges from the database and set preferences for their display in the graph space.
+Category and Relationship tabs, to enable you to pull specific types of nodes or edges from the database, set display preferences, and inspect and re-order the list of properties.

 Data tab, to import data in standard formats such as CSV and GXRF, save data as a CSV archive, GXRF, or Neo4j database, and to save GXRF data views to the server.